bfortuner/ml-glossary/docs/glossary.rst

 Normalization
   Restriction of the values of weights in regression to avoid overfitting and improving computation speed.

+.. _glossary_noise:

+Noise
+  Any irrelevant information or randomness in a dataset which obscures the underlying pattern.

 .. _glossary_null_accuracy:

 Null Accuracy